 All high school study abroad students take part in an online pre-departure orientation that introduces them to aspects of living abroad in their host country and to other high school students studying on the program.
 The orientation helps students and parents set realistic expectations and goals and understand the support system.
 CIEE staff will offer advice on adjusting to a new culture and will facilitate a Q&A forum.

 When possible, CIEE will make every effort to allow students to travel to their host country on the same flight as each other.
 For larger groups, a CIEE staff member will most likely travel with the group.

 An in-country orientation offers the perfect start to your study abroad adventure.
-For two days in either Barcelona or Vigo, you’ll receive an introduction to local customs and culture, get a jump on your mastery of the Spanish language, and even do a little sightseeing-all before heading to your host family and starting classes.
+For two days in either Barcelona, you’ll receive an introduction to local customs and culture, get a jump on your mastery of the Spanish language, and even do a little sightseeing-all before heading to your host family and starting classes.